Food Additive Reactions are Intolerance to artificial and natural chemicals found in packaged, processed and “take-away” fast foods.

 Aspartame a low calorie sweetener can occasionally trigger urticaria (nettle rash), itchy hives and swelling of the body.

 Monosodium Glutamate (MSG) which can trigger the “Chinese Restaurant Syndrome” of headache and burning plus tightness in the chest, neck and face.
-Found in packet soups and instant drinks.
+Found in packet soups, pot noodles and instant drinks.
 (E 620 – E 635)